What is Rooted in Jesus?

 Rooted in Jesus is normally introduced to a whole diocese or area, at the invitation of the bishop or denominational leader, by a team of ministers from the UK and Africa.
 Because Rooted in Jesus is as much a method as a course, this has proved the best way of establishing it effectively.
 Groups are led by pastors, evangelists or catechists, and newly commissioned lay leaders, both men and women.
 Many of these groups have seen people becoming Christians, experiencing answered prayer, deepening their commitment to one another and to the church, and living changed lives.
 There is a companion Rooted in Jesus Junior course for use in Sunday Schools.

-Who is involved in Rooted in Jesus?
+Who runs Rooted in Jesus?

-In each place where it is in use, Rooted in Jesus is overseen by a small group of people, each working with others – trainers, diocesan coordinators, translators, group leaders, and administrators.
+In each place where it is in use, Rooted in Jesus is supported by a small group of people, each working with others – trainers, diocesan coordinators, translators, group leaders, and administrators.
 To find out more click here.

 How does Rooted in Jesus work?